About "All conversions"

 - Make better decisions about allocating resources between your online and offline budgets more easily.

 - Optimise your mobile bids.
-Just filter your data by device type so that you can compare estimated total conversions for each.
+Just segment your data by device type so that you can compare All conversions for each.

-Click the links below to learn more about new conversion types that can help you make more informed decisions about your online advertising investments:Conversions across devices
+Click the links below to find out more about these special conversion sources that can help you make more informed decisions about your online advertising investments:Conversions with "Include in 'Conversions'" unticked

-Cross-device conversions are counted when people click an ad on one device or browser and then convert on a different one.
+Display cross-device conversions are counted when people click an ad on one device and then convert on a different one.

 Two examples of a cross-device conversion

-- On his work computer, John clicks on an ad about purchasing a movie ticket.
-Later, once he’s confirmed which movie he wants to see, John uses his home computer to go directly to the website that the ad suggested and makes a purchase.
+- Whilst looking at a website on his work computer, John clicks an image ad for cinema tickets.
+Later, he decides to see a film and uses his phone to go directly to the mobile app that the ad suggested and makes a purchase.

-- Conversions generated by calls from mobile search ads are counted in standard conversions that can be used in Conversion Optimiser.
+- Conversions generated by calls from mobile search ads are counted as standard conversions and included in the Conversions column.

-- Calls placed after viewing ads on tablets and computers are included in the Estimated Total Conversions column.
+- Calls placed after viewing ads on tablets and computers are included in the All conversions column.

 How to use it